Ph.D. in Latin American Literature. University of Pittsburgh. 1989.

 Gustavo Fares is a native of Argentina.
 As Professor of Spanish and Co-Director of the Latin American Studies Program at Lawrence University his primary responsibilities include teaching all levels of Spanish and Latin American culture courses and advising students.

 He is the author of five books, among them La inmensa minoría.
 Latino@s en Estados Unidos y las identidades posicionales (Buenos Aires: Dunken, 2014), Contemporary Argentinean Women Writers.
 A Critical Anthology (Florida: U. P. of Florida Press, 1998, with E. Hermann), and Imagining Comala.
 The Space in Juan Rulfo’s Works (New Tork: Peter Lang, 1991) (in Spanish).
 Fares’ topics of research include Latin American cultural studies, legal studies, visual arts, and border studies.
-In 2004 he was a Fulbright Visiting Professor at the Universidad Nacional de Cuyo, in Mendoza, Argentina, where he taught a graduate seminar on border issues.
-Dr. Fares has worked with the College Board since 1998 as reader, member and chairperson of the AP Development Spanish Language and Literature Committee, Chief Reader, and AP consultant.
+In 2004 he was a Fulbright Visiting Professor at the Universidad Nacional de Cuyo, in Mendoza, Argentina.
+Between 2015 and 2020.
+Dr. Fares has been selected as a Fulbright Specialist scholar.
+He has also worked with the College Board (1998-present) as reader, member and chairperson of the AP Development Spanish Language and Literature Committee, Chief Reader, and AP consultant.